-- Any Faculty, Administrator, and/or non-teaching personnel surveys. - Sample faculty and staff member employment contract or letter of agreement with the school setting forth the terms of employment. - Sample faculty, administration, and non-teaching assessment or evaluation tools and related documents. - Short-term and long-term capital expenditure plan. - Facilities Master Plan (if applicable). - Schedule for systematic maintenance of facilities and equipment. - Report of the latest systematic review of safety issues and practices. - Emergency preparedness plan(s).
+Docu ments to be provided ON SITE, preferably in digital format Any Faculty, Administrator, and/or non-teaching personnel surveys.
+Sample faculty and staff member employment contract or letter of agreement with the school setting forth the terms of employment. • Sample faculty, administration, and non-teaching assessment or evaluation tools and related documents. • Short-term and long-term capital expenditure plan.
+Facilities Master Plan (if applicable).
+Schedule for systematic maintenance of facilities and equipment.
+Report of the latest systematic review of safety issues and practices

+- Report of the latest systematic review of safety issues and practices. - Emergency preparedness plan(s).